juliomrqz/statusfy/packages/docs/src/guide/incidents.md

 ---
 ```

-And TOML front matter also needs to be explicitly marked as TOML:
+And TOML front matter also needs to be explicitly marked, as TOML:

 ```markdown
 ---toml